What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 They’re still very new here in the U.S. and very expensive to build.
 But they cost nothing to operate.

-Go With The Pool Sanitizer System Neave Trusts
+Go With The Pool Sanitation System Neave Trusts

 Neave Pools has certified pool operators on staff who are trained in proper pool sanitizing techniques.
 We’ll advise you on how to best keep your pool water clean, safe and sparkling.

-We offer many chlorine and chemical alternatives for pool sanitizing.
+We offer safe chlorine and chemical alternatives for pool sanitation.

 Neave Pools can develop a schedule based on what you need so that one of our certified professionals can become your personal pool chemist during the summer months, ensuring your pool water is of the highest quality.